Sant'Anna School of Advanced Studies

 The Sant'Anna School of Advanced Studies (SSSA, Scuola Superiore di Studi Universitari e di Perfezionamento Sant'Anna) is a special-statute, highly selective public research university located in Pisa, Italy.
+Together with the University of Pisa and Scuola Normale Superiore di Pisa, it is part of the Pisa University System.

-The rector is Sabina Nuti, who took office on 7 May 2019.
-Before her, the rector of the school was Pierdomenico Perata, elected on 8 May 2013 after the resignation of Maria Chiara Carrozza, due to her election as Member of Parliament and appointment as Minister of Education, Universities and Research.
+The rector is Nicola Vitiello, who took office on 8 May 2025, succeeding Sabina Nuti (rector from 7 May 2019).
+Before her, the rector of the school was Pierdomenico Perata, elected on 8 May 2013 after the resignation of Maria Chiara Carrozza, due to her election as Member of Parliament and appointment as Minister of Education, University and Research.

 Since January 2014, the school has been presided over by Yves Mény, until the School joined the first Federation of Universities in Italy, together with two among the other twenty Scuole Superiori Universitarie (Grandes Écoles): Scuola Normale Superiore and Scuola Superiore Studi Pavia IUSS.
 Before him, the president was Giuliano Amato, a former prime minister of Italy and currently judge of the Constitutional Court.

-The undergraduate Allievi Ordinari of the School are selected through a rigorous public examination with written and oral tests, with about 5% admission rate.
+The undergraduate Allievi Ordinari of the School are selected through a public examination.
 They are all awarded a full government-funded scholarship which includes accommodation, canteen, research and travel grants.
 In exchange, they are expected to hold the highest standards in their studies at both the School and at the partner Universities.

 History

-The present-day Sant'Anna School of Advanced Studies is the descendant of several institutions modelled on the Scuola Normale Superiore di Pisa, also known in Italian as Scuola Normale (English: Normal School), which is a higher learning institution in Pisa.
+The present-day Sant'Anna School of Advanced Studies is the descendant of several institutions modelled on the Scuola Normale Superiore di Pisa, also known in Italian as Scuola Normale, which is a higher learning institution in Pisa.
 It was founded in 1810, by Napoleonic decree, as a branch of the École normale supérieure of Paris.

 The school, whose origins, in the context of the Pisa university reality, are rooted in the Collegio Medico-Giuridico already attached to the Scuola Normale Superiore and the Collegio ‘Antonio Pacinotti, and was formally established by the Law of 14 February 1987, No. 41, which marked the unification of the Scuola Superiore di Studi Universitari e di Perfezionamento Law (7 March 1967), No. 117, and the Conservatorio di Sant’Anna, the Royal Decree of 13 February 1908 No. LXXVIII.